Ireland face Denmark at Parken Stadium tonight in the first leg of their World Cup play-off.

 After 13 months of qualifiers, it comes down to two clashes against the Danes, with a place in next year’s tournament in Russia at stake.

-Here are the key moments over the past 13 months which made it possible.
+Here are the key moments over the past 13 months which have led us here.

 Let’s start with the obvious.

 Ireland arrived at the Cardiff City Stadium in their final Group D game knowing anything less than three points against a high-flying Wales side would end their World Cup dreams.